BranchMetrics/AdobeBranchExtension-Android/README.md

 When you track actions and state in Adobe Launch, the action and state messages are sent to Branch too and shown on the Branch dashboards.
 This allows you to track the effectiveness of deep link campaigns and viral sharing in your app's actions.

-Here's an example of tracking app state via Adobe Launch:
+Here's an example of tracking a "Purchase" event via Adobe Launch:

     private void doPurchase(View view) {
         Long timestamp = System.currentTimeMillis()/1000;